In this article, we will walk you thru how to create and configure a Unified Functional Testing (UFT) agent to a specific automation host machine.

 |UFT Execution Status||qTest Execution Status|

-Screenshot below shows how you do the mapping in Automation Settings of qTest Manager:
+Screenshot below demonstrates how you do the mapping in Automation Settings of qTest Manager.

 Download the sample UFT automation project at https://github.com/QASymphony/uft-sample and save it to your local machine, e.g. D:\uft-sample

 Access to Automation Host UI then Click on + Add button in the right corner of Agents list.

 You will be presented with a New Agent dialog, as shown below.